 Why?
-Because I like the expressions on the Temple Fathers' faces: one of wonderment that a boy can say these things, another with amazement at the good answer he has received, another puzzled - how can this be, while other are pondering their own lives.
+Because I like the expressions on the Temple Fathers' faces: one wondering that a boy can say these things, another with amazement at the good answer he has received, another puzzled - how can this be, while others are pondering their own lives.
 They look amazed and amused.

-More, Our Lady and St. Joseph are there watching and must have been most satisfied to find that He was safe and amazed at His jump into teaching His elders.
+More, Our Lady and St. Joseph is there watching and must have been most satisfied to find that He was safe and amazed at His teaching His elders.

-Even more, He Himself knew these happy thoughts - from all eternity!
+Even more, He Himself knew these happy thoughts - from every eternity!

 Yes.
 Lot's of room for meditation.
 May God grant all our children the grace of obedience to His Will.